vyshnovka/unity-practice-archive/README.md

  ## Content

- I started diving into Unity around 2021-ish, so everything is from around that era.
+ I started diving into Unity in _2021-ish_, so everything in this repository is from around that era.
 Projects are sorted strictly chronologically, *NOT* by quality from worst to best.
 Some might be embarrassing to look at, but what can we do?

  ### 1. Helix Jump
  The very first project is a simplified clone of the Helix Jump game.
  The clone's gameplay is very similar to the original game, but some mechanics have been excluded.
 That's why it is called a *simplified* clone.
 Levels are generated randomly, user's progress is saved using PlayerPrefs.
+Quite decent for a first game.

  ### 2. Cube Surfer
  One more simplified clone of an existing game.
 The idea was to recreate cube stacking mechanics from the original Cube Surfer.
 The path spline was created using the [Dreamteck Splines](https://assetstore.unity.com/packages/tools/utilities/dreamteck-splines-61926) plugin from Unity Asset Store.
 Do not expect any path randomizations.
 This is just an example of mechanics.